Oyster Widget Developer Docs (v1)

 const instanceV1 = OysterskinWidget.createScanWidget({ publicKey: "YOUR_PUBLIC_KEY", // user is optional in v1 // user: { id: "YOUR_END_USER_ID" }, mode: "inline", container: "#widget-root", inlineHeight: 720, callback: onWidgetMessage, }); // autoOpen defaults to true in v1 (mounts immediately)

-2) autoOpen controls whether anything renders automatically
+2) autoOpen controls whether the widget surfaces automatically

 • v1: autoOpen defaults to true.